 Seborrheic dermatitis happens when skin produces a lot of oil.
 It leads to a red and scaly rash, on your scalp.
 This type of dermatitis is very much common in infants.

 Atopic dermatitis is also called the eczema.
 It’s a chronic skin condition which leads to dry scaly patches to appear on skin.
 It’s common among the young children.

 Other conditions, like experiencing psoriasis and type 2 diabetes, might as well lead to the skin drying out.

 Risk factors for dry skin

-Dry skin can also affect anyone.
+Dry skin back of neck can also affect anyone.
 But some of the risk factors raise a person’s chances of developing the dry skin, which includes:

 - Age: Older adults are more likely to develop the condition of having dry skin.
 As you age, pores naturally produce less amount of oil, thus raising your risk of having a dry skin.